-Allocation of places for children about to start school is decided through implementation of the governors' previously determined over subscription criteria but coordinated by Nottinghamshire County Council.
-Application forms can be obtained from Nottinghamshire County Council, www.nottinghamshire.gov.uk
+Allocation of places for children about to start school for the first time is decided through implementation of the governors' previously determined over subscription criteria but coordinated by Nottinghamshire County Council.
+Application forms can be obtained from Nottinghamshire County Council, www.nottinghamshire.gov.uk (should this only be in Infants and Primaries - or leave it in for all of us??)

 Applications for admission to year groups other than the intake year group will be considered in relation to the published admission limit which applied when the year group was first admitted to the school.
 If places are available within the year group, the child will be admitted.
-If there are more applications than places available, the oversubscription criteria above will be used to determine which child can be offered a place.
+If there are more applications than places available, the previously outlined oversubscription criteria will be used to determine which child can be offered a place.